sghpjuikit/player/README.md

   - file renaming
   - tagging
 This makes it possible to import song titles from copypasted tracklist found on web by 'cleaning' it up with text line transformations (remove x characters from start, etc.) rather than manually.
 Changing extension or names of bunch of files is peace of cake.
 - <b>Library</b> + <b>LibraryView</b> - song tables.
 User can link them up so they display increasingly filtered/sepecialized content.
 For example, 1st table can display all artists (all unique artists in entire song library), 2nd table linked to 1st would display all unique albums of songs by any artist/s selected in the 1st table.
-And so on until for example Nth and Mth table display the songs.
-There are a lot of possible library 'views' onecancome up with.
-In addition, because of the modular gui, you can set up table size and position as you wish and the layout is not restricted to area of the window (layout has own virtual space, like virtual desktps).
-Lastly, in is possible to set up widgets (in this case individual tables) to be 'passive' until user allows them to load properly - it ispossible to create a multiple views with lots of tables with practically no performance impact at all (by using only views only when needed and have them sleep but be prepared and configured all the time).
+So on until Nth table displays the songs.
+Combinations are endless.
+In addition, because of the modular gui, you can set up table size and position as you wish and the layout is not restricted to area of the window (layout has own virtual space, like virtual desktops).
+Lastly, in is possible to set up widgets (in this case individual tables) to be 'passive' until user allows them to load properly - it is possible to create a multiple views with lots of tables with practically no performance impact at all (by using views only when needed and have them 'sleep', but be prepared and configured all the time).
 - <b>Image</b>
   - Image viewr - displays an image.
 - <b>ImageViewer</b>